Newest funny line - - 28 August 2008

 Apocalypse Now

-"The secret of my great success: I drink; but I don't drink enough."
+"The secret of my success: I drink; but I don't drink enough."

 Major Amos Dundee (Charlton Heston)